zpartacoos/pico-eeg/README.md

 - integrate the software and hardware

 ### Tools:
-- Software
+- Software:
   - TensorFlow Lite micro
   - Pico C/C++ SDK
-- Hardware
+- Hardware:
   - Raspberry Pi Pico
   - EEG components (TBC)

+### Status:
+- Software:
+  - Jupyter notebook with EEG model

 A word on the use of **GitHub** as the primary platform for the code hosting of this project: